Accreditation Of Training Institutions And Programmes For Formal Qualification Purposes

 For most of the relatively smaller (community based) ministry training institutions, applying for QCTO accreditation will be more appropriate compared to an application for CHE accreditation.
 "More appropriate" relates to the goal of the training (focus on preparation for ministry) of most community-based ministry training institutions.
 QCTO's standards require that the training institution must be aligned both in terms of institutional and programme requirements.
-Thus, in applying for QCTO accreditation, a ministry training institution has to prove that the institution is structured according to the QCTO's requirements and has the necessary infrastructure, staff and policies and procedures in place ("institutional readiness"); and that the institution has the relevant training programmes that are aligned with the relevant SAQA recognised, Christian ministry qualifications, that are overseen by QCTO (this is referred to as "programme readiness").
+Thus, in applying for QCTO accreditation, a ministry training institution has to prove that the institution is structured according to the QCTO's requirements and has the necessary infrastructure, staff and policies and procedures in place ("institutional readiness").
+Christian ministry qualifications, that are overseen by QCTO (this is referred to as "programme readiness").

 ACRP is in a position to provide advice to community-based training institutions who want to apply for QCTO accreditation.
 For more information on how the support of ACRP for this purpose could be solicited, see Applying For CHE Accreditation below.